makarroche/catalog/README.md

 Open [http://localhost:3000] with your browser to see the result.

+## Architecture

+This project demonstrates a simple catalog application built with Next.js and a headless CMS.

-## Tech Stack
+Tech stack:

-- React
-- Next.js
+- Next.js (App Router)
-- SCSS
-- Sanity
+- Sanity CMS
+- Tailwind / SCSS

+The catalog UI fetches product data from Sanity using server-side queries.
+Content can be managed through the Sanity Studio.